Mikael-Helin/Flyerz/README.md

 # Flyerz

-## Install your environment
+## Install your environment (First Time)

-Exit from other environment if needed
+Exit from your current environment if needed

     deactivate

+Then clone this project

+    git clone git@github.com:Mikael-Helin/Flyerz.git

-Create the environment
+Create the environment and enter it

     conda create -n flyers_env python=3.12
     conda activate flyers_env